Nestle Plans To Invest Rs 5,000 Crore In India By 2025, Says CEO Mark Schneider

 Nestle India presently operates nine factories employing roughly 6,000 people.

-"The ambition to invest Rs 5,000 crore would have been a significant increase in the direct and indirect employment as well," he well
+"The ambition to invest Rs 5,000 crore would have been a significant increase in the direct and indirect employment as well," he said.

 Nestle India's revenue in 2021 stood at Rs 14,709.41 crore.
 It had last invested around Rs 700 crore to open its plant at Sanand in Gujarat to manufacture a range of popular instant noodles Maggi.